top of page

 19891001-10.jpg

 For over thirty years, this program has encouraged Yale undergraduates and recent graduates to become involved in community service through summer internships.
+To learn more about the selected organizations, please click below.

 Our goal is to nurture the leadership development of students and lend support to nonprofit organizations around the country that provide critical services to poor and disenfranchised communities.
 In the early 2000s, members of AAAYA established the Tina E. Yeh Community Service Fellowship through the Asian Pacific Fund, a community foundation, in memory of Tina E. Yeh ’83.